Australia (horse): Summer

 On 7 June, Australia started 11/8 favourite for the Derby ahead of Kingston Hill (15/2) and the Godolphin runner True Story (8/1) in a field of sixteen runners.
-Australia was calm in the parade ring and on the way to start and was the final horse to be loaded into the stalls before the race.
+Australia was calm in the parade ring and on the way to the start and was the final horse to be loaded into the stalls before the race.
 Once underway the 50/1 outsider Our Channel took the early lead and set a strong pace from Kingfisher, with Kingston Hill next as Joseph O'Brien settled Australia towards the rear of the field.
 Approaching the final turn Australia made rapid progress on the outside and moved into contention early in the straight as Kingston Hill took the lead.
 Australia overtook Kingston Hill approaching the final furlong and won decisively by one and a quarter lengths.
-After the race, Aidan O'Brien said: "Listen, a long time ago we thought he was very special, we wanted to be here with him, but you can never be sure because there are so many variables.
+After the race, Aidan O'Brien said: "Listen, a long time ago we thought he was very special.We wanted to be here with him, but you can never be sure because there are so many variables.
 Listen, things can go wrong so big credit to everyone at home".
 Joseph O'Brien commented, "horses don't come any easier to ride than this one.
 He's the best."